scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

   and graphics to create a notebook-like interface.
 Rather than operating at the application level, it works at the unix shell level by extending the command line interface to incorporate elements of the graphical user interface.
-The xterm terminal escape sequences are augmented to allow any program to interactively display inline graphics (or other HTML content) simply by writing to standard output.
+The XTerm terminal escape sequences are augmented to allow any program to interactively display inline graphics (or other HTML content) simply by writing to standard output.